MicrosoftDocs/sdk-api/sdk-api-src/content/fwpmtypes/ns-fwpmtypes-fwpm_filter_condition0.md

 ### -field fieldKey

 GUID of the field to be tested.
+The available keys are listed under [Filtering Condition Identifiers](/windows/win32/fwp/filtering-condition-identifiers-).

 ### -field matchType

-A [FWP_MATCH_TYPE](https://docs.microsoft.com/windows/desktop/api/fwptypes/ne-fwptypes-fwp_match_type)a> value that specifies the type of match to be performed.
+A [FWP_MATCH_TYPE](https://docs.microsoft.com/windows/desktop/api/fwptypes/ne-fwptypes-fwp_match_type) value that specifies the type of match to be performed.

 ### -field conditionValue

-A [FWP_CONDITION_VALUE0](https://docs.microsoft.com/windows/desktop/api/fwptypes/ns-fwptypes-fwp_condition_value0)a> structure that contains the value to match the field against.
+A [FWP_CONDITION_VALUE0](https://docs.microsoft.com/windows/desktop/api/fwptypes/ns-fwptypes-fwp_condition_value0) structure that contains the value to match the field against.

 ## -remarks